ckattner/pdi/README.md

 ## Examples

-All examples assume Pdi has been installed to your home directory: `~/data-integration`.
+All examples assume PDI has been installed to your home directory: `~/data-integration`.

 ### Creating a Spoon Instance

-`Pdi::Spoon` is the common interface you will use when interacting with Pdi.
+`Pdi::Spoon` is the common interface you will use when interacting with PDI.
 It will use Pan and Kitchen for executing Spoon commands.

 ```ruby
 spoon = Pdi::Spoon.new(dir: `~/data-integration`)